Samuel Turner (informer): Continental informer

 Turner stayed on intermittently in Hamburg supplying information on the efforts of exiles to reconstitute the movement.
 Late in the summer of 1802; he made for Paris, where (by his own account) he aroused some suspicion among fellow Irishmen and was imprisoned for nine weeks and then detained on parole for eight months.
-On news of his father's death, and with hopes of renewing of the United Irish struggle blasted in the debacle of Emmet's July rising in Dublin, in August 1803 Turner returned to Ireland.
+On the news of his father's death, and with hopes of renewing of the United Irish struggle blasted in the debacle of Emmet's July rising in Dublin, in August 1803 Turner returned to Ireland.

 Later life

 Turner was included in the act of attainder in 1798 and appeared at the bar of the king's bench, when the attainder was reversed, with the assent of the attorney-general, on proof of Turner's absence from Ireland for upwards of a year prior to the outbreak of the insurrection.

 He lived quietly in Dublin, his address appearing in the list of barristers in Wilson's directory as Stephen's Green (1804–10).
 Suspicion of his perfidy did not become widespread until the publication of the memoirs of James Hope in the third series of R. R. Madden's United Irishmen (1846).

 The Irish historian William John Fitzpatrick was told by a correspondent in Newry that Samuel Turner was killed about 1810 in a duel on the Isle of Man with a certain Boyce.
 But no evidence has been found for this or for any wife or children he may have had.